01-edu/public/subjects/mobile-dev/bizz-card/README.md

 <!-- </center> -->
 </center>

+All the following features must be present:

+- Include an `AppBar` with the `backgroundColor` set to `blueAccent` and with a title "BizzCard"
+- Display a profile `picture` with a circular shape.
+- Show `First Name` and `Last Name` in bold with font size 30.
+- Show `Age`, `email`, and `phone number` with font size 20.

-Possible [diagram](https://flutter.dev/docs/development/ui/layout) of widget tree for the app.
+Possible [diagram](https://flutter.dev/docs/development/ui/layout) of a widget tree for the app.

-#### Helpful keywords for research:

-- AppBar
+### Hints

+Learn about these:

+- `AppBar` which is a built-in Flutter widget that provides a Material Design app bar for the top of the screen.
-- Column to align text in a card
+- `Column` to align text in a card
-- Stack to place image on Container
+- `Stack` to place image on Container
-- Padding to add paddings to Container
+- `Padding` to add paddings to Container
-- Use DecorationImage inside BoxDecoration to style image
+- Use `DecorationImage` inside BoxDecoration to style image

-### **Bonus**
+### Bonus

-- Add qr code below the image, so anyone can scan it and get your full contact
+- Add a `QR code` below the image, so that anyone can scan it and get your full contact.
+- Use local assets to store the images.
+- Include icons in the `AppBar` and info, i.e., notifications, menu options, phone number and email.